How to Earn $15 per Hour as a Search Engine Evaluator

 How Much Can I Earn as a Search Engine Evaluator?

 You can earn in the range of $12 to $15 per hour in most cases.
 This is not the highest, but it is a reasonable amount.
 According to Glassdoor, the national average salary of a Search Engine Evaluator is $36,881 in the United States.
 This estimate is based on entries submitted by 240 Search Engine Evaluators.
-The pay is based on your country, so someone from India will earn less, in most cases half of what someone from the United States would earn.
+The pay is based on your country, so someone from India will earn less.
+In most cases, someone from India will earn half of what someone from the United States would earn.

 - You can do this job from the comfort of your home.